Yellowknife Bay, Mars: Yellowknife Bay geology

-The primary composition of most terrestrial bodies in our solar system is igneous rock, but it has long been speculated that sedimentary rock exists in great quantity on Mars, as it does on Earth.
+The primary composition of most terrestrial bodies in the Solar System is igneous rock, but it has long been speculated that sedimentary rock exists in great quantity on Mars, as it does on Earth.
 The Curiosity rover has confirmed the presence of sedimentary rock composed of fine-, medium-, and coarse-grained sandstone basalt.
 This exposure is about 5.2 m thick and is divided into three unique strata.
 From bottom to top, these strata have been designated: the Sheepbed Member (1.5 m thick), the Gillespie Lake Member (2.0 m thick), and the Glenelg Member (1.7 m thick); the assemblage of members is known as the Yellowknife Bay formation.

 Active erosion, attributed to both aeolian and fluvial events, has caused the Gillespie Lake Member to weather away, revealing the underlying Sheepbed layer and creating a topographic step observable in HiRISE images from the Mars Reconnaissance Orbiter.
 The Gillespie Lake bed appears massive and is composed of poorly sorted, angular to well-rounded grains, which make up sheetlike sandstone basalt.
 These characteristics further support a model of fluvial transport and deposition.
-In addition, sandstone beds associated with the Gillespie Lake Member seem similar to microbially induced sedimentary structures (MISS) found on Earth, according to one study.

 It was from the Sheepbed layer that Curiosity took two drilling samples from the mudstone sedimentary rock.
 These drill samples were named John Klein and Cumberland and were, respectively, the second and third drilling samples Curiosity retrieved from the martian regolith.
 The first being an eolian deposit, named Rocknest, sampled from an area 60 m to the west of Yellowknife Bay.
 The two samples were drilled 3 m apart and within 10 cm of the same stratigraphic level.